Most unfortunately for the regime, the Rip was caught live on TV.

-I can't hear much conversation behind me.
+I can't hear much talk behind me.
 I guess it's maybe a day of discovery for most of them too.
-Perhaps it's just as well nobody asks me to continue with the verses I quoted, to specify what Spenser's hero and heroine find amid the "paths and alleys" of their Wandering Wood...
+Perhaps it's just as well nobody asks me to continue with the verses I quoted.
+To go into detail about what Spenser's hero and heroine find amid the "paths and alleys" of their Wandering Wood, might be unwise...

 Diary of Uofanna Eem, Olhoav, 10,538,700 Ac: